-Schools we spoke with experienced a range of reactions to COVID-19 testing, from nearuniversal enthusiasm to widespread skepticism from staff or parents.
-School leaders commented that privacy concerns were a common reason for hesitation to be tested: staff and parents were worried about their health information being shared with others.
-Relatedly, members of school communities expressed concern about how their samples would be used, wanting to make sure that their "DNA" was not going to be saved or studied without their consent.
+Schools with whom we spoke experienced a variety of reactions to COVID-19 testing, from near-universal enthusiasm to widespread skepticism from staff or parents.
+School leaders commented that privacy concerns were a common reason for hesitation to be tested: Staff and parents were worried about their health information being shared with others.
+Relatedly, members of school communities expressed concern about how their samples would be used, wanting to make sure that they would not be saved or studied without their consent.
 Another common barrier to participation was doubt about the actual danger posed by COVID-19.
-District leaders also heard from students and staff that they were hesitant to get tested because of the stigma of COVID-19 and the burden of isolating and missing work or school due to a positive test.
+District leaders also heard from students and staff that they were hesitant to get tested because of the stigma of COVID-19 and the burden of isolating and missing work or school because of a positive test.
 Finally, some school leaders encountered parents who were uncomfortable with a medical procedure (albeit a simple one) being performed on school grounds, sometimes by school staff rather than medical professionals.
-In Box 5 we provide a range of examples of how schools, districts, and states approached engaging their communities and overcoming these barriers to testing.
+In Box 5, we provide a range of examples of how schools, districts, and states approached engaging their communities and overcoming these barriers to testing.